1SeanYoung/1SeanYoung.github.io/index.md

     Lab 3, part 2 taught me how to use functions, and have the values received from std::cin imputed into the function.
 This was one of the first times that I was able to put what I learned in use, and that made it memorable.
-    I also found it fun to use the std::cout and std::cin.
+    I also found it fun to use the std::cout and std::cin

 * Lab 6